vishalicious213/one-off-resources/next-js.md

   `}
 </style>
 ```
-* I tend to add these styles at the bottom of the component's render.

 ## STYLING 2 - ADD STYLES WITH CSS MODULES
 * Stylesheets should go in the /styles folder